8 Email Marketing Tips for Schools

 6) Include video in your email content

 Whilst some informational emails may be better with plain text, video can be an excellent way to get your message across.
-It helps to really bring your school to life and give prospective students a real insight into the day-to-day.
+It helps to bring your school to life and give prospective students a real insight into the day-to-day.
 There’s a whole host of types of videos that can work well in email marketing, and these might include.

 • A Head Teacher’s welcome